 USAA Homeowners Insurance Discounts

-Although availability varies by state, USAA offers six discounts to help you save money on homes insurance.
-To find out whether discounts apply to your policy, speak with an agent.
+Although availability varies by state, USAA offers six discounts to help you save money on home insurance.
+Speak with an agent to see if discounts apply to your policy.

 What Does USAA Homeowners Insurance Cover?

-USAA's home insurance includes the six standard home insurance coverages, plus an additional coverage on identity theft.
+USAA includes the six standard home insurance coverages, plus an additional coverage for identity theft.

 When covered risks like fire, windstorms or hail damage your house, dwelling coverage covers the cost of repairs or rebuilding the structure.